 I’ll begin by stating the obvious; whether you’re writing a blog post, an article, or a book, you need to have a point.
 Now, you need to state that point in a single sentence.
-Writing teachers call this sentence either your thesis (this term is more common in the US) or your statement of argument (this one is more common in the UK).
-For brevity’s sake, I’ll stick with thesis.
+Writing teachers call this sentence either your thesis statement (this term is more common in the US) or your statement of argument (this one is more common in the UK).
+For brevity’s sake, I’ll stick with thesis statement or thesis.

 You’ll use your thesis to help you outline your book.
 It’s also useful for writing your ‘elevator pitch’ for your book.
 In other words, when someone asks what your book is about, you’ll have a one sentence answer ready.
 If they’re interested in hearing more, then you can elaborate.
 If they’re not, you’ll finish your sentence before their eyes glaze over.

-What makes a good thesis?
+What makes a good thesis statement?

 Your thesis needs to be arguable.
 So, you’re going to run into trouble if your sentence is something like the following: Some people keep cats as pets.